 To sum it up, here are the problems I learned about during my time at Pig Beach:

 Pigs can have upwards of twenty piglets each year, and they can start having babies when they’re just a year and a half old.
 Without killing the pigs (or giving the piglets away to locals for food), there would be no way to maintain the small population of pigs on the various islands.

 Note: There are now several islands in the Bahamas where individuals and tour companies have brought pigs to create additional swimming pig attractions.
 They all have different degrees of care and oversight.

-Of course it is worth noting that Pig Island has brought incredible positive press for pigs, showing that they are smart, curious, playful, lovable animals not unlike the dogs and cats we adore at home.
-Presumably these pigs have inspired countless people to leave pork of their plate—which is wonderful.
+Of course, it is worth noting that Pig Island has brought incredible positive press for pigs, showing that they are smart, curious, playful, lovable animals not unlike the dogs and cats we adore at home.
+Presumably, these pigs have inspired countless people to leave pork and bacon of their plate—which is wonderful.

 Other beautiful, endangered animals like the Flamingo, the Bahama parrot and Rock iguanas are also fully protected and areas of their natural habitat have been set aside and declared as sanctuaries for them.
 These sanctuaries are The Bahamas National Parks.
 The parks are speckled throughout the islands and are open to the public so people may witness these animals in their natural habitat.